Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Midsommar (2019)

 Director Ari Aster adopted up his acclaimed debut movie Hereditary with this eerie horror flick.
-Florence Pugh takes the lead position as a younger girl who takes a visit together with her buddies to a rural commune in Sweden, solely to discover themselves disturbed by their horrifying customs.
-Maybe it may have been a tad shorter, however the sterling performances and wonderful manufacturing design will hold Midsommar in your reminiscence lengthy after the credit roll.
+Florence Pugh takes the lead position as a younger lady who takes a visit together with her pals to a rural commune in Sweden, solely to discover themselves disturbed by their horrifying customs.
+Maybe it might have been a tad shorter, however the sterling performances and wonderful manufacturing design will hold Midsommar in your reminiscence lengthy after the credit roll.
 Watch Midsommar on Amazon Prime Video

 Learn our full Midsommar evaluate